 Innovators face a wide variety of technical, economic, social, cultural, political, regulatory, and other challenges when developing new agricultural technologies and commercialising them in emerging economies.
 Upon reviewing over 120 agricultural technology ventures with different products, business models, and socio-economic and business contexts, a common set of failure modes emerge.
 These common pitfalls can be manifested and described in several ways, but herein a 26-mode taxonomy is proposed for the purposes of further understanding and discussion.
 This taxonomy divides the venture lifecycle into three phases: design, implementation, and maturity and presents an overview of associated failure modes in each phase.
-Part 1 of this two-part article covers the taxonomy's background and development as well as the design phase failure modes, which are failure to meet a need, poor manufacturability, designer limitations, poor usability, complexity, cultural factors, and contextual factors.
+Here, Part 2 covers the failure modes for implementation and maturity phases.